Timo Parvela: Recurring-character series

 One of Parvela's series relates the adventures of the twins Anna and Antti, but he is perhaps most popular for his series of Ella books, which are prescribed as school readers in his native Finland.
 The focus of the latter series is Ella, a primary-school student who tells of her daily life and schooling.
 In the series are at least 18 books, a few of which have been translated from Finnish into German and Polish.
 All of the German translations have been recorded as audiobooks as well.
 In Ella luokkaretkellä ("Ella's class trip", 1997), for example, a solicitous teacher, concerned that each schoolchild's day pack is aboard the bus, forgets his own bag in the schoolyard; travelling without money, the class's adventures during the outing to the city are humorously narrated by seven-year-old Ella.

 Producer Juha Wuolijoki is also planning a film, based on some of the books in the Ella series, to be directed by Taneli Mustonen.
 Wuolijoki expects filming to begin in the summer of 2011.

 Other popular characters created by Timo Parvela are Maukka and Väykkä.
 Maukka is a cat and Väykkä is a dog and they live in a sky blue house on the top of the hill.
 Below the hill there is a village where their friends live.
 Maukka and Väykkä are totally different characters and their life is familiar and safe but also crazy and fun.
 Books feature many kind of topics from getting old ("Maukka, Väykkä ja Karhu Murhinen", 2012) to being the first and being famous ("Maukan ja Väykän satukirja", 2013).
-Maukka and Väykkä books are targeted for children around 3–7 years and adults can also enjoy reading them as they describe every day events in very truthful and compassionate way.
+Maukka and Väykkä books are targeted for children around 3–7 years and adults can also enjoy reading them as they describe everyday events in a very truthful and compassionate way.
 There are 9 Maukka and Väykkä books created by Timo Parvela.
 Books have been translated into German, Japanese, and Chinese.
 All books are illustrated by Virpi Talvitie, a Finnish illustrator and graphic artist.